 These data from the proforma in the patients’ files will be collected and compiled for analysis.

+Pilot study

 5. Statistical Analysis

-The Department of Biostatistics at the University of the Free State will perform statistical analysis on the data collected.

-*****clinically effective treatment will be assessed as a 30% reduction in pain (or >2points on a 0 – 10 numerical rating scale).
+An excel file will be sent to the biostatistician for analysis.
+For descriptive statistics, categorical data will be summarised into frequencies and percentages, while for numerical data, we shall use means and standard deviations for normally distributed data and median and interquartile ranges for skewed data.

 6. Ethical Considerations